Metamora, Ohio

 Metamora is a village in Fulton County, Ohio, United States.
-The population was 627 at the 2010 census.
+The population was 566 at the 2020 census.

 History

 The first settlement at Metamora was made in the 1830s.
 A post office called Metamora has been in operation since 1841.

-The name of Metamora is from a play titled: Metamora, Last of the Wampanoags.

-Author John Augustus Stone.
-This Play led four new Midwestern towns—in Ohio, Indiana, Illinois, and Michigan—to adopt the name Metamora.
+The name of Metamora is from a very popular 1829 play titled Metamora; or, The Last of the Wampanoags, by John Augustus Stone, that had a stage run over 60 years.
+This play inspired four new Midwestern towns to adopt the name Metamora — Metamora, Ohio in the 1830s, Metamora Township, Michigan in 1838 after the 1836-37 Toledo War caused the removal of Metamora from Michigan Territory to Ohio, Metamora, Indiana also in 1838, and Metamora, Illinois in 1845.